GMOD/Apollo/docs/Refactor.md

 - Use the quickHelp/aboutThisBrowser config options
 - The title now says webapollo instead of jbrowse (was implemented but fixed now)
 - Make Tool menu appear before help (was previously implemented but fixed now)
+- Fixed resizing of features at any scale (even highly zoomed in)
+- Completely removed the "DraggableResultFeatures" because it was unused.
+It offered the option to "Promote all features" to the annotation track.
+If this is desired, we need to revisit it, but deleted for now.

 Casualties of the refactoring process, might be reimplemented soon: